SiriusUnity3DGameEngine/Unity5-AssetBundleSetting/README.md

 ------------

 * [AssetGraph](https://github.com/unity3d-jp/AssetGraph) - A visual toolset lets you configure and create Unity's AssetBundles.
 A toolset which uses different approach on handling AssetBundles.
+* [BundleVersionChecker](https://github.com/kayy/BundleVersionChecker) - Smart workaround to get Unity's bundle version information from PlayerSettings.bundleVersion in your source code by automatic code generation from a Unity editor class.

 License
 -------